 Bluish-purple patchy discolorations, which may often the first sign of dermatomyostitis.

 Violet-colored or dusky red rash seen mostly on the face, eyelids, areas around your nails, knuckles, elbows, knees, chest and back.

 Muscle weakness involving muscles on both sides of the body (closest to the trunk area) in the hips, thighs, shoulders, upper arms and neck.
 The weakness is progressive and gradually worsens

 Hardened deposits of calcium beneath skin (calcinosis), (especially in children)

-disease such as inflammation of heart muscles (myocarditis), arrhythmias and congestive heart failure
+Cardiovascular disease such as inflammation of heart muscles (myocarditis), arrhythmias and congestive heart failure.

 Interstitial lung disease which causes inelasticity and scarring (fibrosis) of lungs

-A thin needle electrode is inserted into the muscle through the skin and electrical activity is measured to confirm the disease.
+Electromyography - A thin needle electrode is inserted into the muscle through the skin and electrical activity is measured to confirm the disease.
 Different muscles can be subject to this test to evaluate the distribution of the illness.